In observance of Parks and Recreation Month in July, DPR will host a Fun Caravan in five different parks.

 Weather permitting, the events will be held on Wednesdays from 9:30 a.m. - 11:30 a.m.
 See the locations below:

-Durham Parks and Recreation maintains nearly 1,800 acres of public parks, more than 14 miles of trails and greenways, 11 recreation centers, two indoor pools, three outdoor pools (open seasonally), and various rental facilities for special events and gatherings.
+Durham Parks and Recreation maintains nearly 1,800 acres of public parks, more than 20 miles of trails and greenways, seven recreation centers, two indoor pools, three outdoor pools (open seasonally), and various rental facilities for special events and gatherings.

-Customers and residents are encouraged to immediately report any injury or illness received as a result of participation in leisure services provided by or at City of Durham Parks and Recreation facilities, parks and trails.
-Please call (919) 560-4355 to file an accident report.
+Customers and residents are encouraged to immediately report any injury or illness received as a result of participation in leisure services provided by or at Durham Parks and Recreation facilities, parks and trails.
+Call (919) 560-4355 to file an accident report.

 If you see illegal activity in any park at any time, contact the police by dialing 911.

 Click on a link in the right column for more detailed park and facility information.